wrench-project/wrench/tools/wrench/dashboard/README.md

 The dashboard works by parsing a JSON dump file from a simulation and creating graphs in local HTML file that you can then view in your browser.

-To populate the HTML file with the data from the simulation just run the graphing script with './wrench-dashboard.sh <file path to JSON dump file>'.
-You can also run the script with an energy JSON dump file to see those additional graphs with './wrench-dashboard.sh <file path to JSON dump file> <file path to JSON energy dump file>'.
+To populate the HTML file with the data from the simulation just run the graphing script with `./wrench-dashboard.sh <file path to JSON dump file>`.
+You can also run the script with an energy JSON dump file to see those additional graphs with `./wrench-dashboard.sh <file path to JSON dump file> <file path to JSON energy dump file>`.

 The resulting HTML file is called `index.html` and is located in this directory, you can open it at any time in your browser to view the graphs.